 THE WOODS WINTER CAMP

-Join us and hundreds of others from the Sacramento area as we head to The WOODS at Woodleaf Young Life Camp for an adverture filled and life-changing weekend.
-Typically in February of each year.
+On February 7-9, 2020 we'll join hundreds of students from the Sacramento area and head to The WOODS at Woodleaf Young Life Camp for an adventure filled and life-changing weekend.
+Registration opens in November with our Winter Camp Rally.

 SF CITY IMPACT MISSION TRIP

-Join us over Spring Break March 26-30.
+Join us over Spring Break April 15-19, 2019.
 We head to San Francisco to serve the poor and marginalized with City Impact in the Tenderloin district.
-Registration opens Friday, December 1.
-Our parent information meeting will be held Saturday, December 2 at 8:00 PM.
+More information available in December.